opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

 Terraform reads **app_map.tfvars** to know which application will be installed on Rancher and which version and customized values need to apply to.

-Here is the example of **app_map.tfvars** which defines prerequisite apps for TOST as well as project and namespace in which TOST apps will be provisioned.
+Here is the example of **app_map.tfvars** which defines prerequisite apps for SD-Fabric as well as project and namespace in which SD-fabric apps will be provisioned.
 Note that currently we don't have any prerequisite so we left this blank intentionally.
 It can be used to specify prerequisites in the future.